lukbek/supla-pushover/README.md

 # Time condition format

 If you want use `ontime` trigger type you need to set `time` property.
 It is in [`cron`](https://en.wikipedia.org/wiki/Cron) format but with seconds support.
-Seconds are in first position of six character.
+Seconds are in first position of six character set.

 Examples: